-It is an incontrovertible fact that any nation governed by another nation cannot by definition enjoy real democracy if it does not command the mechanisms and structures required for self-determination, but instead is instructed in the main to serve the interests of the dominant nation.
+It’s an incontrovertible fact a nation governed by another nation cannot by definition enjoy full and open democracy if it doesn’t command the mechanisms and structures required for self-determination, but instead is instructed to serve the interests of the dominant nation.

 Whilst a healthy, consistent economy can alleviate stress in a nation’s population, democracy is not a matter of money, or debts, or income, or GDP, but of freedom to make choices.
 It’s about exercising free will.

 You can live in the poorest nation in the world yet enjoy democratic rights that people in a rich nation do not because the wealthy nation’s economic system is in thrall to big business and the power elite who carry most influence.